auliaaaz/Bike-Sharing-Analysis/README.md

 # Documentation
 The project is about to analyze the bike share dataset starting from gathering the data until explanatory data analytics.
 The detail of the dataset is available in Dataset_Details.txt.

-The process of gathering the data, assessing data, cleaning data, exploratory data analyics, and explanatory data analytics is available in
+The process of gathering the data, assessing data, cleaning data, exploratory data analyics, and explanatory data analytics is available in the notebook.

 This project also including building the dashboard using Streamlit framework and run it locally.